 What is a contract lifecycle management system?

 Contract lifecycle management systems are software applications that help organisations and departments manage contracts more efficiently.
 Unlike manual document management strategies, CLM systems are built to help you store and find contracts, supplier information, standard contract terms and contract templates with ease.
 Ultimately, contract management systems make managing contracts—and running your business—less work.

 How does contract lifecycle management work?

-Centralized dashboards increase contract visibility and minimize the need for communication among parties.
-Automated drafting, routing and workflow management accelerates time to completion and reduces the risks associated with the manual transfer of data.
+Centralised dashboards increase contract visibility and minimise the need for communication among parties.
+Automated drafting, routing and workflow management accelerate time to completion and reduces the risks associated with the manual transfer of data.
 Electronic signatures offer an efficient and secure way to approve business agreements—from anywhere, at any time.

 How to automate contract workflows—routing, collaboration and negotiation

 End-to-end automation sits at the heart of every enterprise contract management solution.
 Automating each step helps simplify complex workflows—and enables a flexible, configurable document management system.

 For example, take the agreement approval process—which 53% of businesses cite as their biggest challenge within contract management.
 Sales proposals are typically drafted and then sent to various members of sales and/or legal teams via email.
 Feedback typically lands via email, too, creating a lengthy, reply-all thread that can quickly become, in a word, unmanageable.
 Additionally, some parties arrive late to the thread, resulting in changes to outdated document versions, which wastes effort, creates confusion, and can cause deal-jeopardising delays.